moujosh-tech/Auto-Sell-Sheet/README.md

 ### 3. Get the price list

-Grab the current Master Price List xlsx from its usual internal location.
+Grab the current Master Price List xlsx from its usual internal location and copy it into this repo folder (safe — the .gitignore prevents it from being committed). **Do not force-add it to git.**
-**Do not put it in this repo folder's git tracking — it stays local only** (the .gitignore already blocks it, just don't force it).

 ### 4. Generate specs.csv

-The website has no dimensions or case-pack data, so those come from the price
+The website has no dimensions or case-pack data, so those come from the price list.
+Run this from the repo folder, using the file's real full name in
-list:
+quotes:

 ```
 python3 extract_specs.py "2026 WPH ABC Master Price List.xlsx"
 ```

+(Windows: use `python` instead of `python3`.
+If the xlsx lives elsewhere, drag the file into the terminal window to paste its full path instead.)

 First run writes `blocks.txt` (every product block found) and `specs_master.csv`.
 Check `mapping.csv` — if the products you need aren't